min2ha/ukwa-site/content/target/44395/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Effect of the EU Referendum on Gibraltar

 This is a selection of relevant material for the Westminster Hall debate on Wednesday 20 July 2016, between 9:30am and 11:00am.
 The Member who secured the debate is Jack Lopresti MP (Conservative, Filton and Bradley Stoke).